cavidparker/Machine-Learning-Classification/README.md

 # Machine-Learning-Classification

 Unlike regression where you predict a continuous number, you use classification to predict a category.
-There is a wide variety of classification applications from medicine to marketing.
+There is a wide variety of classification applications from medicine to marketing....

 Types of Classification: